 Adding form validation

 Every web application needs some sort of form validation.
 When creating a Sequent application you typically bind a Command to a web form.
 A Command represents user intent, like AddPost or AddAuthor.
-Sequent does not provide any view helpers to render errors in the UI like for instance Rails does.
+Sequent does not provide any view helpers to render errors in the UI, like for instance Rails does.
 Sequent does however provide a way to do Command validation using the Validation module from Rails.
-Please check validations in our Reference Guide for all the details.
-For now we stick to the ‘create author’ form in our web application.
+See validations in our Reference Guide for all the details.
+For this guide we stick to the ‘create author’ form in our web application.

 Sequent::Core::CommandNotValid at /authors